joaquinfq/jfObject/README.md

 ### Singleton

-If you need to share the same instance between differents external modules, you can use static method `i()` for to retrieve the same instance anywhere in the app.
+If you need to share the same instance between differents external modules, you can use static method `i()` in order to retrieve the same instance anywhere in the app.

 ```js
 class User extends jfObject {